mlanza/ai-literacy/301/05-text-adventures.md

 That’s the disconcerting part.

 The model’s whole story has always been an elaborate hoax — a useful one, often brilliant, but fundamentally a high-speed act of make-believe.
-Tools wire that fiction into reality.
-They give the hoax teeth.
+Tools wire that fiction into reality, give it teeth.

 This doesn’t mean we should slam the brakes.
 But it does mean we’re on different ground now.
 Consequences are real.
 The baton isn’t metaphorical anymore.
 When you hand something off to the model — especially something with reach — you’re not just prompting.
 You’re delegating.
 That deserves care.